 Frequently Asked Questions

 Yes.
+You can find our list of dock sites with addresses here.
 Maps can be found at Pack & Paddle in Lafayette, visitors and tourist information centers in St. Landry, St. Martin, Iberia and St. Mary parishes, and on our website here.

 Where can I rent a boat or kayak?